 To our millions of loyal users: We also need your sincere help.
 We need your loud and emphatic voices.
 We need you to help us get out this important story to anyone and everyone you know who can raise awareness on what has taken place.
 Please translate this story into your respective languages, share it with local media, bloggers and friends, and help us fight the good fight for your beloved Plurk.

-Source: Plurk’s Blog
+Source: Plurk’s Blog and Techcrunch

 Well, I know China’s been popular with imitations and piracy but I never thought even Microsoft!
 Shame on them!